locobastos/MinimalFedoraDesktopEnvironment/README.md

 SHA-1 = bd4c622dc2b2307d836c06bdd43e1279dfbbd83d
 During the installation, choose Minimal and untick everything, if necessary.
 ```
+All the commands are runned in the root session.

 # Minimal GNOME Shell
 ![List of all applications](minimal-gnome-installation/minimal-gnome-installation.png)

+## Manual install

 ### Update your OS
 ```